Feeling Dizzy or Lightheaded

 - If you've been lying down, sit at the side of the chair or bed for a few minutes before standing.
 Stay seated if you feel lightheaded or dizzy.

 - Notify staff of any spilled liquids.

 - Be aware of your surroundings in the clinic and at home:

 - Is your IV tubing on the floor?

 - Is your IV pump unplugged and cord secured off the floor before you walk?

 - Are there any items on the floor in your path?

 - Talk with your health care provider about ways to manage dizziness.

-- Call or visit the Linda B. and Robert B. Wiggins Wellness-Survivorship Center.
+- Call or visit the Linda B. and Robert B. Wiggins Wellness and Integrative Health Center.

 - Remember: Call, don't fall.
 Your safety is our greatest concern.